kennerhartman/pong-cpp/README.md

 Ensure you have a C++ compiler installed (I am using GNU G++) and GNU Make installed.
 Clone this project into a directory.
 Follow the steps in [#External API](#external-api) to install Raylib.
 Once you are done, run ```make all``` and an executable will outputed to /bin in the root of the project.

+If you want the debug version, run ```make all mode=debug```.
+If not, or the incorrect arguments are supplied, you will get the regular version.

 # Playing

 Player one: W (up) and S (down)